 - 1.1 Leicestershire County Council is responsible for minerals and waste planning in the administrative area of Leicestershire (outside the City of Leicester).
 The Council is in the process of reviewing its current planning policies dealing with mineral extraction and waste management.
 The intent is to produce a single document to cover the period until 2030/31 the Leicestershire Minerals and Waste Local Plan. - 1.2 To support the production of the Local Plan this document sets out the waste streams that the County Council will plan for and provides estimates of the quantity of each waste stream that will be produced within Leicestershire.
-Alongside this are estimates on how each waste stream will be managed and the assumed current capacity of the County's waste management facilities.
+The estimates of each waste stream arising are considered to accord with the advice provided in the Planning Practice Guidance.
+Alongside arisings there are estimates on how each waste stream will be managed and the assumed current capacity of the County's waste management facilities.
 To make it easier to understand the estimates, in the main, the figures are provided at three key years of 5 year intervals to show the trends (these are 2020/21, 2025/26 and 2030/31). - 1.3 Available data on the waste streams of Construction & Demolition (C&D) and Commercial & Industrial (C&I) wastes are produced on a national scale.
 The recent study by Defra on C&I waste (Defra, 2011a) is explicit in that it did not cover waste arising from construction and demolition (C&D) to avoid any double counting and although it did include hazardous waste, it did not disaggregate this from total C&I waste.
 The most recent C&D study by WRAP (WRAP, 2010) focussed primarily on inert waste.
-For the provision of estimates C&I waste is assumed to be non-inert and non-hazardous, and C&D waste inert and nonhazardous.
+For the provision of estimates C&I waste is assumed to be non-inert and non-hazardous, and C&D waste inert and non-hazardous.
 Hazardous waste is dealt with separately in this document.
 Therefore, this document is set out with each chapter dealing with one particular waste stream beginning with Local Authority Collected Waste (LACW) (previously defined as Municipal Solid Waste (MSW)) through to agricultural waste.
 Principally, the chapters do not contain detailed data tables and these are contained within the appendix to this document.